Beva-n/roguelike-game/README.md

 - As a user, I want an explanation of the basic controls
 - As a user, I want to be able to save my progress one time every run
 - As a user, I want to be able to load my save before the run starts
-- (maybe) As a user, I want the enemy difficulty to scale with floor level
+- As a user, I want the enemy difficulty to scale with floor level
+- As a user, I want to be able to encounter a boss enemy on certain floors
+- (hard maybe) As a user, I want to have an active ability

 ## Gameplay
 - Kill all the enemies to proceed into the next room